 Although depression and obesity often come hand in hand, the relationship between the two is difficult to tease apart.
 A new, large-scale genomic study adds new evidence.

 Both obesity and depression are significant global health problems.
 According to the authors of the latest research, they cost the global economy trillions of dollars every year.
+This is how exipure works as a healthy supplement.

 Previous studies have noted that depression often appears in individuals who are overweight or obese.